arctrong/md2html/readme.txt

 possible changes `-r` argument must be changed to `-v` and `git add` command must be removed.

 ----------------------------------------------------------------------------------------------------
-# Source Markdown document
+# Source input elements

+To generate a project's documentation or other kind of HTML-based set of documents the following source elements must be prepared and defined:

+- source Markdown texts that may reference each other and the other content like images.
+    These texts will typically define the inner HTML content, not the complete HTML page;
+- one or more templates that define the HTML page constant part and will be populated with the contents generated out of the source texts.
+There are other replacement options that allow for more flexibility;
+- CSS rules that define the result documents appearance and itself may be defined in different ways.

+Following are these elements described in more details.

+## Page metadata

-Along with its target content a source Markdown text document may contain page _metadata_ that is processed by this utility and is not a part of the Markdown syntax.
+Along with its target content a source Markdown text may contain page _metadata_ that is not a part of the Markdown syntax.
 The format of the page metadata is:

 ````
 <!--METADATA {